Hanna Gabriels

-Hanna Gabriels Valle (born 14 January 1983), known as Hanna Gabriels, is a Costa Rican professional boxer.
+Hanna Gabriels Valle (born 14 January 1983) is a Costa Rican professional boxer.
 She has held world championships in four weight classes, having held the WBA female light middleweight title since 2016; the WBA female light heavyweight and WBC female heavyweight titles since April 2021; the WBO welterweight title in 2009; and the WBO light middleweight title twice between 2010 and 2018.
 As of September 2020, she is ranked as the world's third best active light middleweight by The Ring and BoxRec.

 Gabriels is the daughter of Yolanda Valle Moreno and Lesslie Gabriels Binns, a promising boxer who qualified for the Olympic Games in Moscow 1980, but was unable to attend.
 She has one brother, Windell, who played football in the Costa Rican Primera División.